Frequently Asked Questions

 Do you offer service contracts?

 Yes.
 Contact our office for details and to discuss the options best suited for your needs,

 We highly recommended that heating systems be cleaned and serviced annually to ensure efficiency and reliability.

 Yes.
 If your burner does not run follow the suggestions below.

 - Check the thermostat to be sure it’s set in “heat mode”.
 The temperature might be set too low.
 Turn the thermostat five degrees higher than usual.

 - Check the main switch and make sure it is not turned off.

 - Check to see if the circuit breaker or fuse is blown.

 - Unit might be off on safety.
 Press the reset button ONE time – make sure you have oil in your tank.

-A cold chimney flue can cause this when the unit first fires; however, if it persists this can indicate incomplete combustion or another problem.
+A cold chimney flue can cause this when the unit first fires; however, if it persists this can indicate a problem.
 Do not attempt to troubleshoot or fix on your own.
 Call our office to arrange for a Service Technician to come to your home.